-- Green LED Indicates that all "OK" engine systems are operating normally.
+Green LED - Indicates that all engine systems are "OK" and operating normally.
 All monitors supported by the vehicle have run and performed their diagnostic testing, and no trouble codes are present.
-All Monitor icons will be solid. - Yellow LED Indicates one of the following conditions: - A. A PENDING CODE IS PRESENT -If the yellow LED is illuminated, it may indicate a Pending code is present.
+All Monitor icons will be solid.

+- Yellow LED Indicates one of the following conditions: - A. A PENDING CODE IS PRESENT If the yellow LED is illuminated, it may indicate a Pending code is present.
 Check the Scan Tool's display for confirmation.
-A Pending code is confirmed by the presence of a numeric code and the word PENDING on the Scan Tool's display. - B. MONITOR NOT RUN STATUS If the Scan Tool's display shows a zero (indicating there are no DTC's present in the vehicle's computer memory), but the yellow LED is illuminated, it may be an indication some of the Monitors supported by the vehicle have not run and completed their diagnostic testing.
-Check the Scan Tool's display that are solid have run and completed their diagnostic testing.
-Red LED - Indicates there is a problem with one or more of the vehicle's systems.
-The red LED is also used to indicate that DTC(s)
+A Pending code is confirmed by the presence of a numeric code and the word PENDING on the Scan Tool's display. - B. MONITOR NOT RUN STATUS If the Scan Tool's display shows a zero (indicating there are no DTC's present in the vehicle's computer memory), but the yellow LED is illuminated, it may be an indication that some of the Monitors supported by the vehicle have not yet run and completed their diagnostic testing.
+Check the Scan